bplmaps/cartinal/guides/symbolize-value.md

 Select `Symbology`

-At the very top of the symbology window, there is a drop-down menu where the default value is `Single symbol`
+At the very top of the symbology window, there is a drop-down menu where the default value is `Single Symbol`

 ::: warning
 This drop down can be easy to miss!
 :::

 Instead of symbolyzing every feature with one single color, we wish to symbolize them based on the subway line category they are grouped into.

 Click the drop down that says `Single Symbol` and change to the menu option `Categorized`

 Now we have told QGIS that we want to symbolize based on categories.
 Next, we have to tell QGIS *which* category to symbolize on.

 In the next drop down, titled `Column`, click the down arrow on the menu, and select the field `LINE`